 The older siblings, except for the oldest daughter, Chee Kie Ha, did not stay long in the Cameron Highlands.
 They returned home with their mother (my paternal grandmother) after word of the surrender of the British reached the Highlands.
 The entire Singapore scene had changed.
 The Japanese were in charge; to the horror of the local people, the reputation of the Japanese for merciless killings were understated.
 Rural fields and urban areas stenched of decaying flesh; gruesome decaptitated heads leered from the tops of poles at roadsides at unexpected places; all part of the campaign by the Japanese to flex their military muscle and rule by fear.
 The young women who returned to Singapore hid in the home because of the widespread rapes and torture by the lower rank and file of the Japanese occupation forces.
 Young men were being rounded up for interrogation.
 Goh Koh Pui, my 舅舅 was among them, having been in civil service, well spoken in English.

 He spoke of a haunting incident, which seemed to torture him even during the 60s when he first related the story to us.
 Among the young men held by the Japanese troops, was a relative, (or perhaps just a fellow settler from our Fuzhou village) younger than 舅舅, whose vulnerability aroused his protective instincts.
 As the men were ordered to file into 2 rows, the sobbing youth happened to be lined up several places behind my 舅舅.
-He called out to my not to leave him behind.
+He called out to my 舅舅 not to leave him behind.
 In kindness, my 舅 舅 negotiated with his partner, (they were lined up in twos) to change places with the weeping relative.
 The young men were led out of the compound by the Japanese.
 At the gate, the rows were separated.
 Those on my 舅舅 's line were told to march one way, and the other line of youths were directed the opposite way.
 Since they were separated outside the gate, 舅舅 thought nothing it.
 He and the relative arranged to meet at a coffee shop later in the day as they said their good byes.

-舅 舅 forever questioned his 'soft hearted' decision to persuade the person next to him to exchange places with his young relative.
+The relative never showed up.
+I suspect, 舅 舅 forever questioned his 'soft hearted' decision to persuade the person next to him to exchange places with his young relative.
 He received news later that while one single file walked free, the other was lined up and shot. 舅舅 never identified his young relative; even if he did, could I have felt any worse?

-or to join in the complaints of my cohorts about our government's parade route pass a memorial to civilians while sweltering under an August morning sun.
+While the Japanese Occupation was relegated to history in my carefree mind, I saluted this unknown relative each National Day, as I, a Girls' Brigader, marched pass the War Memorial to the Civilian Dead.
+It was impossible to forget the relevance of my 舅舅's recollections or to join in the complaints of my cohorts about our government's parade route pass a memorial to civilians while sweltering under an August morning sun.
 How could I? 舅舅's haunting tale gave me the meaning to the annual march pass.
 Sacrifices, not only by the innocuous frightened 'collateral damage' but also by men of principle like 舅舅 whose personal act of random kindness morphed into a life-long nightmare act of random cruel execution by a conquering soldier.

 Even as I relate this tale of random execution, I weep for what was lost that day the young man.
 In early adolescence, i read adventure books about the French resistance of World War 2 Occupation by the Germany Army.
 Curious about his World War 2 adventures, I asked him 舅 , did you join the resistance to the Japanese?
 His reply was disappointingly tame to an immature fanciful tween: To embark on the journey of retribution, one must dig two graves.